Blue Jackets Recall Forward Trey Fix-Wolansky from Monsters

 Cleveland Monsters News Release

-CLEVELAND - The AHL's Cleveland Monsters, top affiliate of the NHL's Columbus Blue Jackets, announced Thursday that the Blue Jackets added forward Trey Fix-Wolansky to the club's roster on emergency recall from the Monsters.
-In nine appearances for Columbus this season, Fix-Wolansky registered 0-1-1 with two penalty minutes and added 24-34-58 with 42 penalty minutes and a +16 rating in 54 appearances for the Monsters.
+CLEVELAND - The AHL's Cleveland Monsters, top affiliate of the NHL's Columbus Blue Jackets, announced Wednesday that the Blue Jackets added forward Trey Fix-Wolansky to the club's roster on emergency recall from Cleveland.
+In ten appearances for Columbus this season, Fix-Wolansky registered 0-1-1 with two penalty minutes and added 24-34-58 with 42 penalty minutes and a +17 rating in 55 appearances for the Monsters.

 Prior to his professional career, Fix-Wolansky notched 93-152-245 with 202 penalty minutes and a +5 rating in 206 career WHL appearances for the Edmonton Oil Kings spanning three seasons from 2016-19.
 In 2018-19, Fix-Wolansky served as Edmonton's captain and was named to the WHL (East) First All-Star Team.